-6. Distribution
+5. Distribution

-6.1 Law Governing the Construction and Operation of Electricity Distribution Facilities
+5.1 Law Governing the Construction and Operation of Electricity Distribution Facilities

-Please see 4.1 The Construction and Operation of Generation Facilities, as the same regulations are applicable to the construction and operation of electric distribution facilities.
+Please see 3.1 The Construction and Operation of Generation Facilities, as the same regulations are applicable to the construction and operation of electric distribution facilities.

-6.2 Obtaining Approvals for the Construction and Operation of Electricity Distribution Facilities
+5.2 Regulatory Process for Obtaining Approvals for the Construction and Operation of Electricity Distribution Facilities

-Please see 5.1 Regulation of the Construction and Operation of Transmission Lines and Associated Facilities and 5.2 Obtaining Approvals for the Construction and Operation of Transmission Lines and Associated Facilities, as the same requirements are applicable to the construction and operation of electric distribution facilities.
+Please see 4.1 Regulation of Construction and Operation of Transmission Lines and Associated Facilities and 5.2 Obtaining Approvals for the Construction and Operation of Transmission Lines and Associated Facilities, as the same requirements are applicable to the construction and operation of electric distribution facilities.

-6.3 Terms and Conditions Imposed in Approvals for the Construction and Operation of Electricity Distribution Facilities
+5.3 Terms and Conditions Imposed in Approvals to Construct and Operate Electric Distribution Facilities

-Please see 5.3 Terms and Conditions Imposed in Approvals for the Construction and Operation of a Transmission Line and Associated Facilities.
+Please see 4.3 Terms and Conditions Imposed on Approvals to Construct and Operate a Transmission Line and Associated Facilities.

-6.4 Eminent Domain, Condemnation or Expropriation Rights for the Construction and Operation of Electricity Distribution Facilities
+5.4 Eminent Domain, Condemnation or Expropriation Rights for the Construction and Operation of Electricity Distribution Facilities

-Please see 4.4 Eminent Domain, Condemnation or Expropriation Rights and 5.4 Eminent
+Please see 3.4 Eminent Domain, Condemnation or Expropriation Rights and 4.4 Eminent Domain, Condemnation and Expropriation Rights.

-Contributed by: Emir Nurmansyah and Fina Hayu, ABNR Counsellors at Law
+Contributed by: Emir Nurmansyah, Serafina (Fina) Muryanti and Adya Sepasthika, ABNR Counsellors at Law